Further information on Sussex Watermills |

 Update - August 2006 : E-mail from Helen Baker

-It is with great interest that I have read your website on the windmills and watermills of Sussex.
-I am a descendant of a family of millers in Sussex.
+millers in Sussex.
 Richard Keyes, Miller of Catsfield between 1678 - 1706.
 His son John Keys, Miller of Warbleton between 1710 - 1725.
 His son Richard Keeys, Miller of Chiddingstone, and his son Richard Keeys, Miller of Chiddingstone.

 I suspect relationship with a John Keyes, Miller of Wartling between 1610 - 1628.
-His sons John Keyes, Miller of Wartling, and William Keys, Miller of Hawkhurst who moved to Waters Farm.
+His sons John Keyes, Miller of Wartling, and

-According to 'Cornmills in and around Warbleton' the millers of Bucksteep Watermill at Bodle Street Green were the Keys family in the 17th century, interestingly 'Watermills of Sussex Volume 1 - East Sussex' by Derek Stidder & Colin Smith makes no mention of the Keys having been millers there.
+Response - compiled by Robin Jones According to 'Cornmills in and around Warbleton' the millers of Bucksteep Watermill at Bodle Street Green were the Keys family in the 17th century, interestingly 'Watermills of Sussex Volume 1 - East Sussex' by Derek Stidder & Colin Smith makes no mention of the Keys having been millers there.
 There are many different spellings of the 'Keys' surname.

 The millers in the 17th century were members of the Keys (Keas) family.
 As they were all called John, it is difficult to say just how many generations there were.
 Like the other millers in the district at this period, they seem to have been quite prosperous, at least to begin with.
 In 1638, John Keas of Warbleton stood surety for a marriage licence for a relative in Wartling, who was also a miller and in 1650, he took Mary Morris, an orphan from Ashburnham, into his house as an apprentice or, more probably, a domestic servant.
+Who then was the John Keyes who was described in 1656 as 'a poore and impotent person of the parish', when the overseers of the Parish of Warbleton were ordered to pay him 18 pence weekly until further notice?
+Probably he was an elderly member of the family who others were unwilling to support.
+The name of John Keys is next encountered in the Land Tax in 1704, when he was assessed on property valued at £25 but this was not the watermill.
+Keys had married the widow of Thomas Elliott and was now living at Little Bucksteep, as emerged when this property was sold to Thomas Bennett in 1712.
+In his will, made in 1725, Keys still called himself a miller but his probate inventory, taken shortly afterwards, makes no mention of a mill.

 With respect to the mill site, excavations in 1995 exposed the ground floor and two discarded peak millstones, a concrete platform with bolts, suggesting an engine of some sort, and the single pipe feed to the former overshot waterwheel.